isabella232/sign-integrations.en/help/veeva/user.md

     ![](images/in-adobe-signing.png)

-1. Once all the signatures are captured and completed in Adobe Sign, the document Status in Vault changes to [!UICONTROL Approved].
+1. Once all the signatures are captured and completed in Adobe Acrobat Sign, the document Status in Vault changes to [!UICONTROL Approved].

 1. Select **[!UICONTROL Document Files]** option and expand the **[!UICONTROL Renditions]** section in Vault.
 It automatically creates a new Rendition called 'Adobe Sign Rendition' once the document is in Approved state.